 Where Our Water Comes From

 All of the drinking water supplied by the City of Ingleside is delivered by the San Patricio Municipal Water District.
 The water comes from a surface water impoundment system consisting of Lake Corpus Christi, Choke Canyon Reservoir and Lake Texana.
 Water stored in Lake Corpus Christi and Choke Canyon makes its way down the Nueces River to intake pumps at Calallen.

 As water travels over the land's surface and down the river, it dissolves naturally occurring minerals and picks up other contaminants.
 Untreated water may contain bacteria, viruses, salts and various organic chemicals.

 The untreated river water is moved by pipeline to the San Patricio Municipal Water District treatment plan near Ingleside.
 Lake Texana water is pumped through the 101-mile Mary Rhodes Pipeline directly to the O.N.
 Stevens treatment plant where it is blended with water from the Nueces River.

-Customers served by systems in Odem, Taft, Gregory, Portland, plus Seaboard WSC, Rincon WSC and Reynolds Metals, receive water which has been treated at the O.N.
+Customers served by systems in Odem, Taft, Gregory, Portland, plus Seaboard WSC, Rincon WSC, and Reynolds Metals receive water that has been treated at the O.N.
 Stevens plant.
-Customers served by systems in Ingleside, Aransas Pass, Port Aransas, Rockport, Fulton receive water treated at the Water District’s plant near Ingleside.
+Customers served by systems in Ingleside, Aransas Pass, Port Aransas, Rockport, and Fulton receive water treatment at the Water District's plant near Ingleside.